The Iron Judge Was About to Free a Powerful Criminal — Until a Barefoot Girl Walked In and Spoke the One Truth He Could Not Bury

 It did not matter.

-That was how power survived: not by being loved, but by outlasting attention.
+That was how power survived — not by being loved, but by outlasting attention.

-He lifted the gavel.
+Hector lifted the gavel.

 And then someone came into the courtroom barefoot.

-A bailiff stepped toward her immediately.
+A bailiff stepped toward her at once.

 “This is a closed proceeding,” he said.
 “You can’t be in here.”

-The girl did not stop until she stood almost directly beneath the bench.
+She kept walking until she stood almost directly beneath the bench.

 Then she looked up at Hector Valverde.

-The judge’s irritation was immediate.
+His irritation was immediate.

 “Remove her.”